angela1011/Google-Cloud-Skills-Boost/Cloud Functions: 3 Ways/Cloud Functions 2nd Gen: Qwik Start.md

   --update-env-vars COLOR=$COLOR \
   --max-instances 1
 ```
-Navigate to the Cloud Functions page in the Console and click the hello-world-colored function.
+Navigate to the `Cloud Functions` page in the Console and click the `hello-world-colored` function.

-On the top right of the page under Powered by Cloud Run click hello-world-colored.
+On the top right of the page under Powered by Cloud Run click `hello-world-colored`.

 This will re-direct you to the Cloud Run service page.

-Click the Revisions tab and then select Edit & Deploy New Revision.
+Click the `Revisions` tab and then select `Edit & Deploy New Revision`.

-Leave everything as default and scroll down and select Variables & Secrets tab and in Environment Variables section.
-Update the COLOR environment variable to yellow.
+Leave everything as default and scroll down and select `Variables & Secrets` tab and in `Environment Variables` section.
+Update the `COLOR` environment variable to `yellow`.

-Click Deploy.
+Click `Deploy`.

 Check my progress

 ### Task 6.
 Set up minimum instances

-Create
+`Create`
 Run the following command to create the folder and files for the app and navigate to the folder:
 ```bash
 mkdir ~/min-instances && cd $_